foobarberis/42-vm-tutorial/README.md

 Server](https://ubuntu.com/download/server) is what we will be using in this tutorial since it supports both x86_64 (Intel) and ARM64 (Apple's M1/M2).
-When creating the VM pick **Virtualize**, that way you will get near native performances in your VM.o
+When creating the VM pick **Virtualize**, that way you will get near native performances in your VM.

-I recommend you give the VM at least 2048 Mb of RAM and 30 Gb of storage.
+## Setting up the VM
-You could get away with less disk space but keep in mind that resizing the disk without reinstalling the VM can be a difficult process.
+**I recommend you give the VM at least 2048 Mb of RAM and 30 Gb of storage.** You could probably get away with less disk space but keep in mind that resizing the disk without reinstalling the VM can be a difficult process.
+If your are short on RAM, you can probably allocate only 1024 Mb of RAM to the VM and still be fine.

 During installation leave everything to its default settings unless you know what you are doing.
 Select `Install OpenSSH server` during installation.
-If you forgot, run `sudo apt update && sudo apt upgrade && sudo apt install openssh-server`.

 ## SSH
 + On your computer, go into you `.ssh` folder with `cd ~/.ssh`.
 If the